 Note – Real timber veneered aluminium cannot be used externally.

 The main consideration is the durability of materials, components and coatings in an indoor chlorinated environment.
 The combination of the chlorine and high moisture cause these environments to be corrosive to some metals and coatings.

 Our Click-on Batten system comprises of four components:

 - Aluminium extruded mounting track – will not corrode and its powder coated finish is acceptable for pool environments.

 - Alloy clip – designed to connect to the mounting track at the required spacing and serves to hold the batten when the batten is pushed onto each clip.
 The clip is made of an alloy that won’t corrode in pool environments.

 - Batten (timber or aluminium) – aluminium battens are acceptable.
 Recommended species for timber battens are: Spotted Gum, Blackbutt, Burnt Ash, Pacific Teak and White Oak

-- Coating – for aluminium battens powder coated, anodised and timber-look wraps are acceptable.
+- Coating – for aluminium battens powder coated, anodised and Wood Finish Aluminium, are acceptable.
 Real timber veneer is NOT acceptable.

 For timber battens Clear Oil (Cutek Oil or equivalent) and Enviropro Exterior coating system are acceptable.
 Clear Poly is NOT acceptable for pool environments.